Glossary & FAQ¶

 - Stringently filter mapped reads and calculate coverage and breadth

-- Optional: calculate gene statistics and SNP function
+- Optional: calculate gene statistics and SNV function

 What is unique about the way that inStrain compares strains?¶